 This list of indoor activities should have something for almost anyone, traveller or local alike.
 Cafes, shops, attractions, museums, even bars and clubs, there’s always somewhere to escape the rain in Seoul.

 Please note: some of these indoor activities in Seoul might require some online booking, others you might be able to turn up and enjoy at that moment.
+I keep this list updated with the latest weather-resistant things to do in Seoul and, unlike some other guides, this list has been updated to reflect places closed during and after the pandemic.

 A special thanks to Steve Robinson for some of these Korean rainy day pictures.
 You can check out his other great photos of Korea on his website: